api3dao/oev-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

 1. Bidding phase - During this phase, searchers are free to submit their bids.
    This phase takes `BIDDING_PHASE_LENGTH_SECONDS`.
-2. Awarding phase - During this phase, Auctioneer determines and awards the winner.
+2. Award phase - During this phase, Auctioneer determines and awards the winner.
    Bids placed during this period are ignored.
 This phase takes the remainder of the auction length, which is `AUCTION_LENGTH_SECONDS - BIDDING_PHASE_LENGTH_SECONDS`.

 As soon as the bidding phase is over, Auctioneer attempts to resolve the auction